OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/index.md

 	+ Moving documentation to online format over time (legacy Word/PDF if not migrated).
 	+ Documentation versions are maintained in GitHub.
 * Implementing tools for testing [see OpenCDSS Testing](testing):
-	+ Being implemented at various levels for different tools.
+	+ Being implemented at various levels for different software.
 	+ This is an ongoing activity given the complexity of software functionality.

 There is also a need to integrate OpenCDSS with the core CDSS, such as the State's CDSS website.
 This will involve activities such as the following:

 1. Link CDSS website to software project GitHub repositories and documentation such as this documentation.
-2. Establish a workflow whereby software product releases are made available on the CDSS website.
+2. Establish a workflow whereby software enhancements and issues are identified and implemented and product releases are made available on the CDSS website.
-3. Establishing backlog of software work tasks, such as via the GitHub issues page.
+3. Establishing a backlog of software work tasks, such as via the GitHub issues page.
 4. Prioritizing OpenCDSS/CDSS software enhancements across projects using various funding sources, contract vehicles, and human resources.